 Save some time on the pineapple and pick it up pre-cut from your produce department.
 I don’t recommend canned pineapple for this, but you could probably use frozen (thawed) in a pinch.

-There are hundreds of varieties of mango, but usually two at my market—“regular” mango, which is kind of round-oval and darkish green with blushing orange areas, and the one they call “honey” mango, which is usually smaller, deep yellow all over, and (my reason for choosing it) easier to cut up.
+There are hundreds of varieties of mango, but usually two at my market—“regular” mango, which is kind of round-oval and darkish green with blushing orange areas, and the one they call “honey” mango, which is usually smaller and more elongated, deep yellow all over, and (my reason for choosing it) easier to cut up.
 Use whatever variety is your favorite, or whatever is available.
-If you’ve never cut a mango, check out the slideshow below for some easy tips.
+If you’ve never cut up a mango, check out the slideshow below for some easy tips.

 The peach white balsamic is a specialty product I purchased at a gourmet olive oil and vinegar store.
 I chose it because it’s soft and fruity, but feel free to substitute any light vinegar you like, especially one that plays well with the fresh tropical flavors in this salsa—think fruity, citrus or mint.